Recognising mosquitoes

 Aedes albopictus, known as the Tiger mosquito, is an invasive mosquito species in many parts of Europe.
 It is able to transmit several serious diseases.
 It is a small black and white mosquito with stripes on its legs.
 It is not found in Scotland.

-There are at least 12 mosquito species native to Britain that have stripes on their legs and may consequently be mistaken for Tiger mosquitoes.
+There are at least 12 mosquito species native to Britain that have stripes on their legs and may be mistaken for Tiger mosquitoes.
 In particular, the banded mosquito (Culiseta annulata) often causes alarm as it is very large and has black and white colouration.
 However, there are several key visible differences between the banded mosquito and the Tiger mosquito:

 1. Size.
 The banded mosquito is almost double the size of the Tiger mosquito, with a wing span of up to 15mm compared with approximately 7mm in the Tiger mosquito.